ReviewMyContract.aiReview My Contract

 The "Sophisticated Parties" Exception.
 Delaware and New York courts both apply a "sophisticated parties" exception to unconscionability: commercial parties who negotiated at arm's length are held to their agreements even if the terms are one-sided.
 California and Massachusetts courts are less deferential to this exception in employment and consumer contexts.
 If the governing law clause chooses a sophisticated-party-friendly jurisdiction for a consumer or employment agreement, courts may override it.

 Statute of Limitations Variations.
 New York's six-year statute of limitations for written contracts is among the most favorable for plaintiffs — it gives you more time to assert claims.
-Delaware's three-year limitation is shorter.
+Delaware's and North Carolina's three-year limitation is shorter.
 This matters for long-term contracts: if a breach occurred three years ago and you just discovered it, New York law may allow a claim while Delaware law may not.
 Courts applying foreign governing law sometimes apply the forum's own statute of limitations as a "procedural" matter — another reason the governing law / forum distinction matters practically.

 Why Delaware Law is Popular.
 Delaware's Court of Chancery is a specialized business court with sophisticated judges, deep commercial case law, and predictable outcomes.
 The Delaware General Corporation Law is the most developed corporate statute in the U.S. For contract disputes, Delaware courts apply a plain-meaning approach to contract interpretation, generally enforce limitation of liability clauses, and are skeptical of unconscionability defenses in arm's-length commercial deals.
 It's not that Delaware law is "more favorable" in a partisan sense — it's that it's predictable, which has commercial value for large-volume contract drafters.